mavryk-network/LIGO/gitlab-pages/docs/advanced/timestamps-addresses.md

 ## Addresses

-The `address` type in LIGO denotes Tezos addresses (mv1, mv2, mv3, KT1, ...).
+The `address` type in LIGO denotes Mavryk addresses (mv1, mv2, mv3, KT1, ...).
 Currently, addresses are created by casting a string to the `address` type.
 Beware of failures if the address is invalid.
 Consider the following examples.